DEShawResearch/SIMPLEchangepoint/core_package/README.md

     $ ./install.sh -p PREFIX

 where PREFIX should be replaced by the path to your preferred Python installation directory.
-Note also that it might be necessary to adjust the paths set in the file config.sh depending on your local environment.
+Note also that it might be necessary to adjust values set in the file config.sh depending on your local environment.

 After running the installation script, be sure to update your PYTHONPATH and PATH environment variables to include the subdirectories of PREFIX in which